-Did you really think we were gone forever?
-Back by popular demand, we rise from the semi dead for episode 19!
-In this episode Ariel and I are hot for vamp action in the Arctic Circle with 30 Days of Night and its not-so-hot sequel, 30 Days of Night: Dark Days.
+In this episode Ariel and Rachel are hot for vamp action in the Arctic Circle with 30 Days of Night and its not-so-hot sequel, 30 Days of Night: Dark Days.
 We discuss what it is about those bloodsuckers that stands the test of time and why we need more vamp flicks like this pronto!

-Plus, we also get some fantastic feedback and I get taken to school by one of our listeners, Ariel keeps it classy and we kick off our new homework segment with reviews of The Last House on the Left (1972) and Frankenstein (1935).
-And as always, don’t forget to stay tuned for the outtakes to hear me bust a sad white girl rhyme and fend off a feline who’s getting a little too fresh.
+Plus, we also get some fantastic feedback and Rachel gets taken to school by one of our listeners, Ariel keeps it classy and we kick off our new homework segment with reviews of The Last House on the Left (1972) and Frankenstein (1935).
+And as always, don’t forget to stay tuned for the outtakes to hear Rachel bust a sad white girl rhyme and fend off a feline who’s getting a little too fresh.

 We LOVE feedback, so send us an email to Rachel@zombiegrrlz.com